BrenoOsvaldoFunicheli/books-api/README.md

 ```

-The essencial obs is that we provide virtualenviroment with pipenv to delivery dependecies controll
+The essencial obs is that we provide virtualenviroment with pipenv to delivery dependecies controll.
+You can access and user that with pipenv controll method.

 ### Docker Build